basilisp-lang/basilisp/README.md

 # 🐍 basilisp 🐍

-A Lisp dialect inspired by Clojure targeting Python 3.
+A Clojure-compatible(-ish) Lisp dialect targeting Python 3.6+.

 **Disclaimer:** _Basilisp is a project I created to learn about Python, Clojure, and hosted languages generally.
 It should not be used in a production setting._